manuel-serrano/hiphop/doc/api.md

 Attribute and children of the node:

-* `id` (optional): a string to get the node via `machine.getElementById(id)`;
+* `id` (optional): a string that acts as an identifier;
 * takes at least one child.

 Execute its children in parallel.
-The parallel statement can be use with at least one child.
 An unique identifier can be given by the attribute `id`, that allow a user to get the parallel program node, like an HTML DOM node.
 It can by done via `getElementById()` method of the reactive machine.

 Then, it is possible to dynamically add branches to the parallel between two reactions, via the `appendChild()` method of the parallel node.
 If the user keeps a reference to the branch which is added, it is also possible to remove the branch to further reactions, via `removeChild()` method.

-TODO: examples

 ### <hiphop.sequence> ###
 [:@glyphicon glyphicon-tag tag]